William Shakespeare’s comedic play is about misunderstandings, love and deception - or rather don’t believe all you hear!

 Gill Jones is Margaret/Ursula, Hero’s waiting-gentlewoman.
 A witty fashion-obsessed flirt, she requires good dancing abilities in her men.

-Anthony Kitchen is Friar Francis, a long-winded, well-meaning, somewhat interfering gentlemen; thinks it is a fine idea to make people believe a young girl is dead.
+Shaun Dunne is Friar Francis, a long-winded, well-meaning, somewhat interfering gentlemen; thinks it is a fine idea to make people believe a young girl is dead.

 Chris Finney is Dogberry, the constable of the Watch, Neighbourhood Watch, that is.
 His job is to patrol the streets of Messina at night and keep order.
 Dogberry has very few doubts about himself.